liguowang/cpgtools/README.md

                         unique).
 This file can be regular or compressed by 'gzip' or 'bz'.
   -g GROUP_FILE, --group=GROUP_FILE
-                        Group file define the biological groups of each samples as well as other covariables such as gender, age.
-Sample IDs shoud match to the "Data file".
+                        Group file defining the biological group of each sample as well as other covariables such as gender, age.
+Sample IDs should match to the "Data file".
   -o OUT_FILE, --output=OUT_FILE
-                        Prefix of output file.
+                        Prefix of the output file.

 ```